megalon/nick-custom-music-mod/README.md

 ## 🔧 Developing

-Clone the project, then set the `GameDir` property in `NickCustomMusicMod.csproj.user`
+Clone the project, then create a file in the root of the project directory named:

+`NickCustomMusicMod.csproj.user`

+Here you need to set the `GameDir` property to match your install directory.

 Example:
 ```xml